Prachijakati/Personal-Expense-Prediction-using-Machine-Learning/README.md

   - 💡 Bills
   - 🏥 Healthcare
   - 🎓 Education
-- Estimates total monthly expense for each category
+- Estimates total monthly expense for each category and calculates the savings
 - Visualizations with bar charts and heatmaps

 ---